All Episodes

 That was my primer.

-Uh absurdity with absurdity is a bit too grown up for liberals in the drive-by media.
+Absurdity with absurdity is a bit too grown up for liberals in the drive-by media.

 I don't think they would understand if I were to illustrate absurdity by being absurd.

-Um I think it's too subtle for them.
+I think it's too subtle for them.

-Satire and parody, liberals don't laugh, particularly when you're making fun of them.
+Liberals don't laugh, particularly when you're making fun of them.

 How do you just declare a ceasefire with a terrorist organization?

-It's it's absurd to how many ceasefires have there been over the course of just this conflict alone.
+It's absurd to how many ceasefires have there been over the course of just this conflict alone.

 First thing the terrorists said, they had guns, they started firing their pistols in the air.

-But the forces of good, the good guys beat them back, and they call for a ceasefire.
+But the forces of good, the good guys beat them back and they call for a ceasefire.

-And during the ceasefire, they loaded up with rifles, and then they attacked again.
+And during the ceasefire, they loaded up with rifles and then they attacked again.

 Forces of good beat them back with their rifles, and so they call for another ceasefire.